-- DTYPE_BOOL-Boolean, True or False. - DTYPE_CURRENCY-A numeric string (has no currency symbols, but handles the locale-based decimal symbol, and +/- prefix/suffix. - DTYPE_DATE-A date in the Siebel 7 adapter's Date format. - DTYPE_DATETIME-A datetime in the Siebel 7 adapter's DateTime format. - DTYPE_TIME-A time in the Siebel 7 adapter's Time format. - DTYPE_INTEGER-A 32-bit integer. - DTYPE NOTE-An unbounded text field. - DTYPE_NUMBER-Similar to DTYPE_CURRENCY but not used as currency in Siebel. - DTYPE_PHONE-A string representing a phone number.
-It can be of two formats: +<any string>, or US area code and number: XXX-XXXX. - DTYPE_TEXT (includes length of the string)-Strings of fixed length.
-The exact length of a DTYPE_TEXT field is visible in the Siebel 7 adapter browser.
+- DTYPE_BOOL-Boolean T/F. - DTYPE_CURRENCY-A numeric string (has no currency symbols, but handles the locale-based decimal symbol, and +/- prefix/suffix. - DTYPE_DATE-A date in the Siebel adapter's Date format. - DTYPE_DATETIME-A datetime in the Siebel adapter's DateTime format. - DTYPE_TIME-A time in the Siebel adapter's Time format. - DTYPE_INTEGER-A 32-bit integer. - DTYPE_NOTE-An unbounded text field. - DTYPE_NUMBER-Similar to DTYPE_CURRENCY but not used as currency in Siebel. - DTYPE_PHONE-A string representing a phone number.
+It can be of two formats: +<any string>, or US area code and number: XXX-XXX. - DTYPE_TEXT (includes length of the string)-Strings of fixed length.
+The exact length of a DTYPE_TEXT field is visible in the Siebel 2000 adapter browser.